dsnmar/python-arm-assembler/README.md

 Assembler for ARM assembly language.

 An assembler is a program that translates assembly code into machine code (binary).
-Given an ARM assembly input, this assembler generates a raw binary output file.
+Given an ARM assembly input, this assembler generates a raw binary file and a custom relocatable object file.
 ```
 MOV R0, #5   # assembly
 E3A00005     # binary (hex)